yash373/swarm-cli/README.md

 A three-tier AI orchestration system that combines a powerful **Manager** model with a pool of lightweight **Worker** models to execute tasks in parallel, automatically selecting the optimal strategy for speed, accuracy, and efficiency.

+Every conversation is automatically persisted to a project folder on your Desktop (or a custom location), creating a complete, searchable archive of your AI sessions.

 ---

 ## Table of Contents